rniice/react-jibo-challenge/README.md

 Consider a checkerboard of unknown size.
 On each square is an arrow that randomly points either up, down, left, or right.
 A checker is placed on a random square.
 Each turn the checker moves one square in the direction of the arrow.
-Visualize an algorithm that determines if the checker moves off the edge of the board.
+Visualize 1) an algorithm that determines if the checker moves off the edge of the board and 2) an algorithm that determines when the checker enters a cycle.

   - Include UI controls to play, stop, and reset the game.
   - Include UI controls to change the size of the board and to shuffle the arrows.
+  - Include UI indicators for the checker 1) moving off the board and 2) entering a cycle
   - Include audio to make things more interesting.
   - Add some style to make it look good.